CodeYourFuture/Full-Stack-Project-Assessment/README.md

 ## Description

 TV Show utilises the TV Maze [REST API](https://www.tvmaze.com) to organize, sort and search TV shows and episodes making it easy to find information about specific shows or episodes.
+Completed as part of the CodeYourFutures Full-Stack Web Development Bootcamp.

 ## Feature List
 - Dynamic show/episode search & drop-down selector